Early Talent

 • Knowledge in change and transformation projects from a people perspective

-• Networking and learning opportunities with senior leaders across a range of business areas and expertise
+• Networking and learning opportunities with senior leaders across a range of business areas and specialisms

 • Excellent project and stakeholder management skills, and the influencing skills to raise ideas and challenge the status quo